Environmental Resources

 Trails

-Did you know Holland has five trails systems?
+Did you know Holland has six trail systems?
 They cover 13 miles on 1,163 acres of preserved land.
-Most of the trails average two miles in length, with the shortest and easiest being a 1.25 mile loop and the longest and most difficult being 4.2 miles of intersecting trails.
+Most of the trails average two miles in length, with the shortest being a .75-mile loop and the longest and most difficult being 4.2 miles of intersecting trails.

 Checkout Trails of Holland for further descriptions and maps.